Geotechnical Engineer

 Common in areas with loose, sandy soil

-Q16.
-What all the IS code for rock testing
+Q. What are all the IS codes for rock testing?

 IS codes for rock testing in geotechnical engineering